Logitech MX Keys vs Apple Magic Keyboard 2026

 Best for: Mac-only users, iPad users, anyone in the Apple ecosystem who wants zero-friction device integration and Touch ID authentication.

 Real-world detail: The Touch ID version authenticates Apple Pay, unlocks your Mac, and switches between Apple ID users without any password — on Macs with Apple Silicon, this works identically to the built-in Touch ID sensor.
-For anyone who pays for things online or shares a Mac with family members, this feature alone can justify the price difference over the standard version.
+For anyone who pays online or shares a Mac with family members, this feature alone can justify the price difference over the standard version.

 Pros: Perfect Mac integration, Touch ID authentication, incredibly lightweight (231g), one-month battery life, instant pairing with Apple devices, minimal desk footprint.